hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authentication/4-user-sync-rule.md

 metaDescription: "In this part, you will learn to set up a rule in Auth0 which allows the users of Auth0 to be in sync with the users in our database"
 ---

 Auth0 has rules that can be set up to be called on every login request.
-We need to set up a rule in Auth0 which allows the users of Auth0 to be in sync with the users in our database.
+If you remember the second step of Auth0 configuration, we had created a rule to apply custom JWT claims before.
+Now we need to set up a rule in Auth0 which allows the users of Auth0 to be in sync with the users in our database.
 The following code snippet allows us to do the same.
-Again using the Rules feature, create a new blank rule and paste in the following code snippet:
+Again using the Rules feature, create a new empty rule and paste in the following code snippet:

 ```javascript
 function (user, context, callback) {